 A new Administration initiative aims to “lift America’s game” in climate education, literacy, and training.
-Led by the White House Office of Science and Technology Policy, the interagency Climate Education and Literacy Initiative will connect students and citizens with the best-available scientific information about
+Led by the White House Office of Science and Technology Policy, the interagency Climate Education and Literacy Initiative will connect students and citizens with the best-available scientific information about climate change.

 The Initiative is kicking off with a roundtable discussion at the White House, convening leaders in the education community from government, academia, philanthropies, non-governmental organizations, and the private sector to discuss ways to enhance climate education in the United States.